 - Due to rainbow tables, hashing alone is not sufficient to protect passwords for mass exploitation.
 To mitigate this attack vector, hashing must integrate the use of cryptographic salts.

 - Password hashing is used to verify the integrity of your password, sent during login, against the stored hash so that your actual password never has to be stored.

 - Not all cryptographic algorithms are suitable for the modern industry.
 At the time of this writing, MD5 and SHA-1 have been reported by Google as being vulnerable due to collisions.
 The SHA-2 family stands as a better option.

 Simplifying Password Management with Auth0

 Auth0 helps you prevent critical identity data from falling into the wrong hands.
 We never store passwords in cleartext.
 Passwords are always hashed and salted using bcrypt.
-Additionally, data at rest and in motion is always encrypted by using TLS with at least 128-bit AES encryption.
+Additionally, data encryption is offered at rest and in transit by using TLS with at least 128-bit AES encryption.
 We've built state-of-the-art security into our product, to protect your business and your users.